 To learn more about Important Bird Areas in California, explore our interactive map.
 This section of our website contains links to maps, site descriptions, and other information related to California’s Important Bird Areas.
 We encourage you to look around and learn more.

 Audubon California has used the best science to identify and map these Important Bird Areas.
-Part of national and international effort, land-based sites were nominated by local experts and selected according to strict criteria:
+Part of a national and international effort, land-based sites were nominated by local experts and selected according to strict criteria:

-To nominate a new Important Bird Area, please email us with a brief description of your proposed site and location (click on the map above to determine if area is already an IBA).
-A site will need to meet at least one of the criteria above and have data from within the past 10 years, and for more than 1 year.
+To nominate a new Important Bird Area, please email us with a brief description of your proposed site and location (click on the map above to determine if the area is already an IBA).
+A site will need to meet at least one of the criteria above and have data from within the past 10 years and for more than 1 year.
 If your site fits this description, we will send you a nomination form and instructions.

 Thank you in advance for your help in monitoring California’s birds!